zorbyte/Spile/README.md

 ![Discord Shield](https://discordapp.com/api/guilds/702504330456072303/widget.png?style=shield)

-Spile is a Minecraft Java edition game server, that is written from scratch in TypeScript using Node.js.
+Spile is a Minecraft Java edition game server.
+The goal of it is to slowly errode my brain away.

-# Roadmap

-- [ ] STOP OVERUSING OOP!!!!!
+Check out issue #1 for more info (yes I'm that lazy I'm not going to link to it, please have fun finding it, as at the time of writing it is the only issue.)

 ## License

-This project is licensed under the LGPL-3.0 license.
-Please check the [LICENSE](./LICENSE) for more information.
+This project is licensed under the MIT license.
+Please consider its existence...
+See [LICENSE](./LICENSE) for more information.